 - Modified street cross-section with reconfigured travel and transit lanes, medians, and left-turn lanes

 - Areas to be readied for existing and future transit services, including concrete pads, wider sidewalks, curb, gutter and utility undergrounding

 - Landscaped median areas and street trees

-Additional outreach is occurring for individual projects as they move into construction.
-For more information, visit the following project pages:
+Additional outreach is occurring as each segment moves into construction.
+For more information, visit the following pages:

-The following information is related to community outreach and public involvement for the overall Columbia Pike Multimodal Street Improvements project:
+The following is related to community outreach and public involvement for the overall Multimodal Street Improvements project: